deBubz/StudyNotes/Uni/y1s1/communicationIT/Ass4/text/if_you_cant_understand.md

 ### 5.2 Risk Assessing a complex, autonomous Black box

 - look at the knowledge and insight kept by users and the IoT team.
 This show how knowledge(or lack their of) impact how risk is assessed.
+- challange in assessing and tracking changes in a complex system.

+---

+### 5.3 Address new element of IoT Risks